2026 Dynasty IDP Rookie Rankings: A Strong Class Across the Defense

 Here are your top IDP targets heading into the NFL Draft.

 This looks like a good year to grab a new LB -- or maybe even two.
-Beyond Styles, there are multiple candidates for Round 2 of the NFL draft.
-And we might even see another LB or two sneak into Round 1.
+Beyond Styles, there are multiple candidates for immediate and longer-term value.

 The edge class looks deep but short on safe bets up top.
 The leading candidates carry upside but also risk factors that we’ll get into in a minute.

-The safety and DT classes look stronger than we’ve seen over the past two seasons, especially at the top.
-Elite options at both positions could command top-10 draft capital and potentially boost their rookie-draft values.
+The safety class looks stronger than we’ve seen over the past two seasons, especially at the top.

 Now let’s dig further into the top options plus some other names to know.